Feuerlabs/meta-exodemo/README.md

 This repository contains the Yocto recipes to build a custom application running on top of the Exosense Device software stack.

+Please note that the demo application source code is checked out from

+    git@github.com:Feuerlabs/exodemo.git

+by the recipe found under `recpies-exodemo/exodemo/erlang-exodemo_git.bb`

+# Further reading

 Please see:

 	git@github.com:Feuerlabs/meta-exosense.git